TempeHS/2025CT_Fred.G_name/README.md

 An in-depth paragraph about your project and overview of use.
 My game is about a lighthouse keeper protecting a town from pirates while also guiding helpful ships with the lighthouse beam.
 Rocks arise from the sea that can destroy boats, so you must collect treasure from pirates to get explosives to destroy these rock obstacles.
 There is also a patrol boat which picks up the pirate wreckage treasure.
-Player Objective: get a high score by killing pirates and guiding ships Controls/objective method: Hover over boats within radius of lighthouse beam (circle that follows cursor) and interact within that range; click pirates and hover over boats.
+Player Objective: get a high score by killing pirates and guiding ships
+Controls: Hover over boats within radius of lighthouse beam (circle that follows cursor) and interact within that range; click pirates and hover over boats.
 Also control the patrol boat with WASD to pick up pirate wreckage (dropped after they are destroyed on click) to recieve explosives.
-Challenge: Mouse accuracy and reaction time.
+Challenge: Mouse accuracy, reaction time and multitasking.

 Issues: pirate collision, boat spawner and movement, hitbox with harbour glitching because too small.
 The boats and pirates would often glitch with the harbour, being stuck insdide of it, so to fix this I just made the hitbox larger which fixed the issue.